ksavage-work/wonderw1/enemies.md

 })
 ```

-## Step 2 : Earn points when items are collected
+## Step 2 : Lose points when Wonder Woman runs into enemies

+Now, let's make Wonder Woman lose points when she runs into an enemy.
 First, we need to create a score tracker for the game.
 Get the ``||info: set score to||`` block at put it in the ``||loops: on start||`` loop.
 Now when you start the game, your score will be set to 0.

 Next, get the ``||info: change score by||`` block and put it in the ``||scene: on sprite of kind overlaps||`` block.
-This means that when Wonder Woman overlaps with the item, 1 point will be added to the score.
+Now, when Wonder Woman overlaps with an enemy, the player will **lose one point**.

 ``` blocks
 scene.onOverlapTile(SpriteKind.Player, myTiles.null, function (sprite, location) {